Addiction Help

 Hypnosis shows 77 per cent success rate for drug addiction

-Treatment has been used with 18 clients over the last 7 years and has shown a 77 percent success rate for at least a 1-year follow-up.
-15 were being seen for alcoholism or alcohol abuse, 2 clients were being seen for cocaine addiction, and 1 client had a marijuana addiction
+In this research, hypnosis was used to treat addiction with 18 clients over the last 7 years and has shown a 77 percent success rate for at least a 1-year follow-up.
+15 were being seen for alcohol addiction or alcohol abuse, 2 clients were being seen for cocaine addiction, and 1 client had a marijuana addiction

 Intensive Therapy: Utilizing Hypnosis in the Treatment of Substance Abuse Disorders.
 Potter, Greg, American Journal of Clinical Hypnosis, Jul 2004.